ozbillwang/terraform-best-practices/README.md

 - key - Set some meanful names for different services and applications, such as vpc.tfstate, application_name.tfstate, etc
 - dynamodb_table - optional when you want to enable [State Locking](https://www.terraform.io/docs/state/locking.html)

 After you set `config/backend-dev.conf` and `config/dev.tfvars` properly (for each environment).
-You can easily run terraform commands as below:
+You can easily run terraform as below:

 ```
 env=dev